bmc/mc-random-teleport/README.md

 ## Commands

 The plugin provides an in-game `/rp` chat command.
-When invoked, the plugin randomly chooses a location within the user's current world and teleports the user to that world.
+When invoked, the plugin randomly chooses a loc within the user's current world and teleports the user to that world.

 ## Cool-down period